Road widening and installation of a central median with flexible safety barrier to eliminate head on collisions

 Dual carriageways are provided at locations where traffic volumes are higher - generally near Launceston and Hobart.
 Our action plan includes the construction of a four lane dual carriageway from Perth to Breadalbane in northern Tasmania.
 The provision of a four lane highway elsewhere will remain a long term goal which will be achieved by upgrading in a staged process as traffic volumes increase.

 Construction will be managed to reduce inconvenience, but we recognise that there will be some disruption and delays for motorists travelling along the highway as these important safety improvements are progressively rolled out.
 You can check out our road closures and delays page to get the latest information about possible delays.
-Always remember to obey speed limits, watch for changing conditions and drive with care through road works - it's for everyone's safety.
-We thank motorists for their patience and understanding that this is our top road safety priority and will help save lives.
+Motorists are reminded to slow down and comply with the posted speed limits for all roadwork sites.
+Speed limits may be reduced when there are changes to the road surface, new or no line marking, changes to centre separation, new or no barriers, or road workers and equipment on the road or at the side of the road.
+The need to reduce the speed may not be obvious, but reduced speed limits are for your safety and the safety of road workers.
+We thank motorists for their patience and understanding that this is the Tasmanian Government’s top road safety priority and will help save lives.

 Contractors interested in tendering for upcoming road safety projects are encouraged to check out the Tasmanian Government's tenders site https://www.tenders.tas.gov.au